-The Event Tickets Plus extension allows you to sell tickets for your events.
-The extension itself doesn’t handle the payment process, so it requires using either WooCommerce or Easy Digital Downloads (EDD) for that.
-In this way, for example if you use WooCommerce to sell your tickets you can now use Users Insights to analyze your WooCommerce ticket sales data.
+The Event Tickets plugin by itself provides an option to sell tickets by using PayPal.
+The Event Tickets Plus extension extension on the other hand, doesn’t handle the payment process, so it requires using either WooCommerce or Easy Digital Downloads (EDD) for that.
 By combining Events Calendar with WooCommerce you can easily create your own WooCommerce booking calendar where your customers can book an event, buy tickets and RSVP to an event all in one place.

 Users Insights automatically detects the ticket orders made by the WordPress users and makes it available in the user table and filters.
-Users Insights supports tickets ordered with both WooCommerce and EDD.
+Users Insights supports tickets ordered with both Event Tickets (PayPal) and Event Tickets Plus (WooCommerce and EDD).
 Let’s take a look at all the available fields and filters.

 Number of tickets ordered

 As its name suggests, this field shows the number of tickets that each user has ordered.
 When a user orders multiple tickets for an event, each ticket counts separately.
 This field reflects ticket orders with any status, so for example orders with a pending status would still count.

 Similarly to the above-mentioned fields, you can easily sort and filter the user table by the number of tickets that they have ordered.
 With this field you can easily find who your most or least active ticket buyers are.

 You can use this filter to find all the users who have ordered a ticket for a selected event.
 To make it easy to use, Users Insights provides a list with all the existing events that you can choose from.